 Note: Integrative practitioners often suggest 50 mg per day for 3 months followed by 3.0-12.5 mg daily thereafter for optimal health.
 However, it’s best to find a practitioner that can help you develop a regimen that’s perfectly tailored for you.

-A combination of up to 15-30 mg of three forms of iodine along with 200-400 mg of L-tyrosine once or twice daily, depending on your situation.
+A combination of 15-30 mg of three forms of iodine along with 200-400 mg of l-tyrosine and selenium daily, depending on your situation.

 For more information, watch this video: Iodine for Hypothyroidism, Cancer, ADHD, Infertility, and More